Close Menu

 Causes of Youth Unemployment in Africa

-As we continue to figure out how to address young people’s unemployment, it is essential to understand the causes of massive unemployment in developing countries.
+As we continue to figure out how to address youth unemployment, it is essential to understand the causes of mass unemployment in developing countries.
 There are several reasons for the high unemployment rate among African youth.
 Some of the key factors include:

 Poor Economic Growth